 Some companies wait the consumer out.
 When interest rates fluctuate, a portfolio lender will often times change adjustable rate mortgage rates upward.
 The pipeline of mortgage closings mysteriously slows down and many of the same borrowers that had “rate locked” don’t qualify.

 How does a military family insulate themselves from these companies?
 First, education through the internet.
 Type into the Google browser, “company name and complaints”.
 Second, take the time to get to know the company selected.
 Third, don’t order an appraisal until all the facts are known in writing.
 Ask for a Loan Estimate (closing costs, rate, annual percentage rate, etc.) in writing.
 Appraisals are “transferrable” but, with the exception of VA loans, many lenders won’t accept another lender’s appraisal.

 Additionally, AAFMAA Mortgage Services offers a construction mortgage to well-qualified military families interested in building a new home.
-Andy May, an experienced state-licensed loan officer and COO of AMS, can help military families achieve homeownership.
+Anthony Powell, an experienced state-licensed loan officer and Vice President of Operations of AMS, can help military families achieve homeownership.
 AMS competes on rates and service and takes pride in continuing the tradition of zero BBB complaints ever to date.